©1978

 an unknowing friend, and see if we are equal to its

 challenges when we have the right spirit of faith.
-This spirit does not make religion into escapism,

 nor resigns itself to reality stoically.
 It believes